Sowapps/symfony-so-ingenious-demo/doc/Design.md

 - Base Template (or free contents)
 - N fragments
 - Assigned a locale
+- version

+Fragment version is very important to warn about breaking changes, like incompatible properties between database and template

 TemplateFragment is a Fragment using a template with defined contents, multiple properties.
 Example: Testimonial fragment with URL to user picture, a username and the text.